Economy of Lebanon: History

 After the end of the civil war, Lebanon enjoyed considerable stability, Beirut's reconstruction was almost complete, and increasing numbers of tourists poured into the nation's resorts.
 The economy witnessed growth, with bank assets reaching over US$75 billion, Market capitalization was also at an all-time high, estimated at $10.9 billion at the end of the second quarter of 2006.
 The month-long 2006 war severely damaged Lebanon's economy, especially the tourism sector.
 Over the course of 2008 Lebanon rebuilt its infrastructure mainly in the real estate and tourism sectors, resulting in a comparatively robust post war economy.
 Major contributors to the reconstruction of Lebanon include Saudi Arabia (with US$1.5 billion pledged), the European Union (with about $1 billion) and a few other Persian Gulf countries with contributions of up to $800 million.

 Given the frequent security turmoil it has faced, the Lebanese banking system has adopted a conservative approach, with strict regulations imposed by the central bank to protect the economy from political instability.
-These regulations have generally left Lebanese banks unscathed by the financial crisis of 2007–2008.
+These regulations have generally left Lebanese banks unscathed by the 2008 financial crisis.
 Lebanese banks remain, under the current circumstances, high on liquidity and reputed for their security.
 In late 2008, Moody's shifted Lebanon's sovereign rankings from stable to positive, acknowledging its financial security.
 Moreover, with an increase of 51% in the Beirut stock market, the index provider MSCI ranked Lebanon the world's best performer in 2008.
 Lebanon is one of the only seven countries in the world in which the value of the stock market increased in 2008.
 The Lebanese economy experienced continued resilience, growing 8.5 percent in 2008, 7 percent in 2009 and 8.8% in 2010.
 However, Lebanon's debt to GDP ratio remained one of the highest in the world.

+The Syrian crisis has significantly affected Lebanese economic and financial situation.
+The demographic pressure imposed by the Syrian refugees now living in Lebanon has led to competition in the labour market.
+As a direct consequence unemployment has doubled in three years, reaching 20% in 2014.
+A loss of 14% of wages regarding the salary of less-skilled workers has also been registered.
+The financial constraints were also felt: the poverty rate increased with 170,000 Lebanese falling under the poverty threshold.
+In the period between 2012 and 2014, the public spending increased by $1 billion and losses amounted to $7.5 billion.
+Expenditures related only to the Syrian refugees were estimated by the Central Bank of Lebanon as $4.5 billion every year.